Anam-Batool-12/Anam-Batool-12/README.md

 ---

 ## 👩‍💻 About Me
 I started my development journey by mastering **HTML, CSS, and JavaScript**, and advanced into building modern, responsive web applications with **React.js, Tailwind CSS, and GSAP**.
-Currently, I’m expanding my skills into **Python programming with Tkinter** for GUI development and **backend development with Django**, aiming to grow into a **full-stack developer**.
+Currently, I’m expanding my skills into **Python programming ** for Cyber security and **backend development with Django**, aiming to grow into a **full-stack developer**.

 ### 🎨 UI/UX Enthusiast
 I enjoy crafting clean and visually appealing user interfaces using **Figma**.